patrickcping/pingidentity-helm-charts/README.md

 These helm charts are not in a finished or production-ready state, but are intended to be a good starting point and can be used and altered as required.

 Note: These charts are development / POC quality and originally put together as a learning experience.
 Pull requests and issues welcome but don't expect a quick response!

+## ⚠️ Deprecation Notice

+This repository is now deprecated and replaced by the offical [Ping Identity Helm charts](https://helm.pingidentity.com/)

 ## Charts